dalesnail/crow/README.md

 A good example use for this would be to establish system config "Profiles" to deploy whenever you feel like trying or creating a new rice.
 Just establish a directory `crow -G Profile1`, stow all of your current configs in here with crow, push out the entire directory with stow, and when you feel like resetting to default, just `stow -D Profile1 && stow Profile2`.

+_Got this functionality going.
+Once you set a group with `crow -G GroupAlias` you can now use `crow -a FileAlias -g GroupAlias` to move that file into the group folder._

 Also going to be setting up a command that will auto cd you into the group directory, just because.
 Not mega important, but I can see where I personally would use this.
 Will update this as I come up with ideas for this.